 Consider the overlap between Holiday planning service provider and a well-known Travel website as an illustration of how the clean room is effectively utilized.
 By adhering to privacy laws, the data that these two businesses may share would be advantageous to both parties in order to learn more about their ideal shared clients.

-PAIR was just introduced by Google’s DSP Display & Video 360.
-(Publisher Advertiser Identity Reconciliation).
+PAIR (Publisher Advertiser Identity Reconciliation) was just introduced by Google’s DSP Display & Video 360.
 It’s a brand-new approach that enables publishers and advertisers to reconcile their first-party data for audiences that have visited both their sites and those of the advertisers and publishers in a secure and confidential manner.
-With aggregation, advertisers and publishers will be able to activate first-party data that is encrypted and specific to their websites.
-By using this procedure, parties are guaranteed that user-level data will never be shared and that aggregated data will only be understandable and useful in the specific context of their direct interaction.
+With aggregation, advertisers and publishers will be able to activate first-party data that is encrypted and specific to their websites, enhancing their Consolidated Programmatic Media Buying strategy.
+By using this procedure, parties are guaranteed that user-level data will never be shared, and that aggregated data will only be understandable and useful in the specific context of their direct interaction.

 IAB Tech Lab, the global digital advertising technical standards-setting body has announced the launch of its Data Clean Room Guidance & Recommended Practices.
 To review you can visit IAB Tech Lab website.